 1. Standing Rope Face Pull

 Set the pulley at face level and hold onto the end of the rope with your thumbs down.
 Keep your arms elevated and drive the elbows back pulling the handles to both sides of your face.
 You should feel a strong pinch in your shoulder blades.

 Assume a sturdy standing position.
 Bend your elbows to a 90 degree angle and maintain this positioning throughout the movement.
 Now with your elbows tucked into your sides and your palms facing inwards, contract your deltoids to raise your bent arms out to the sides.

 Once your dumbbells reach the height of your shoulders, slowly return the weight to the starting position.
 Repeat!
-While this exercise focuses on the lateral deltoids, it is a great way to improve your mind-muscle connection for your rear delts as you maintain tightness in them throughout the motion.

 3. Bent-Over Face Pull